Reagan National Airport Black Hawk-CRJ crash

 Below is the airport diagram.
 The Potomac River is to the right and above.
 Runway 33 begins at the center right of the drawing near the “Elev 10” (10′ above sea level) and “EMAS” (Engineered Materials Arresting System, designed to stop a plane overrunning opposite-direction Runway 15).
 The runway name of “33” indicates that an aircraft landing on it would be pointing roughly magnetic 330 (333 in this case) or northwest.

-At 17:25, DCA Tower asks PAT25 if they have the CRJ in sight.
+At 17:25, DCA Tower asks PAT25, “Do you have the CRJ in sight?” (in hindsight, would have been much better if Tower had asked “Do you have the CRJ at your 10 o’clock in sight?”)
 Presumably the Black Hawk pilots answer in the affirmative, having seen or continuing to see what they believe to be the CRJ that ATC is talking about, but we can’t hear this on a recording of the VHF traffic.
 DCA Tower then instructs the Black Hawk to pass behind the CRJ (might require a slight turn or slowdown).

 At 17:47, we hear background conversation in the Tower (a reaction to the crash, perhaps).